rsyslog/rsyslog/source/configuration/modules/imptcp.rst

    Binds specified ruleset to this input.
 If not set, the default ruleset is bound.

+.. function:: maxFrameSize <int>

+   *Default: 200000; Max: 200000000*

+   When in octet counted mode, the frame size is given at the beginning of the message.
+With this parameter the max size this frame can have is specified and when the frame gets to large the mode is switched to octet stuffing.
+   The max value this parameter can have was specified because otherwise the integer could become negative and this would result in a Segmentation Fault.

 .. function:: address <name>

    *Default: all interfaces*